 - a.
 The Board shall establish Committees to fulfill the responsibilities stated in their respective Charters, which shall be approved by the Board.
 The current Committee structure includes: - i.
 Audit Committee; - ii.
 Safety, Environment and Operational Excellence Committee; - iii.
 Governance, Nominating and Corporate Social Responsibility Committee; and - iv.
-Human Resources and Compensation Committee

-Each Committee operates according to a Board approved written Charter outlining its duties and responsibilities.

-- b.
-The Committee structure may be subject to change as the Board considers from time to time which of its responsibilities can be best fulfilled through more detailed review of matters in Committee. - c.
-The Board favours a periodic rotation in Committee leadership and membership in a way that recognizes and balances the needs for new ideas, continuity and maintenance of functional expertise, and to enhance the broader experience and perspective of the Board and individual directors. - d.
-All members of the Audit Committee, Governance, Nominating Committee and Human Resources and Compensation Committee must be independent pursuant to the Director Independence Guidelines and applicable law, subject only to the Board claiming an available exemption under applicable securities laws. - e.
+Human Resources, Health and Compensation Committee - b.
+Each Committee operates according to a Board approved written Charter outlining its duties and responsibilities. - c.
+The Committee structure may be subject to change as the Board considers from time to time which of its responsibilities can be best fulfilled through more detailed review of matters in Committee. - d.
+The Board favours a periodic rotation in Committee leadership and membership in a way that recognizes and balances the needs for new ideas, continuity and maintenance of functional expertise, and to enhance the broader experience and perspective of the Board and individual directors. - e.
+All members of the Audit Committee, Governance, Nominating Committee and Human Resources, Health and Compensation Committee must be independent, subject only to the Board claiming an available exemption under applicable securities laws. - f.
 The Governance, Nominating and Corporate Social Responsibility Committee is responsible to the Board for proposing the leadership and membership of each Committee on an annual basis.
-In preparing its recommendations, the Governance, Nominating and Corporate Social Responsibility Committee will consult with the Board Chair and with the CEO, and take into account the preferences of individual directors.
+In preparing its recommendations, the Governance, Nominating and

+Corporate Social Responsibility Committee will consult with the Board Chair and with the CEO, and take into account the preferences of individual directors.

-H. BOARD ACCESS TO MANAGEMENT AND INDEPENDENT ADVISORS
+G. BOARD ACCESS TO MANAGEMENT AND INDEPENDENT ADVISORS